The Real Value of Handmade Ceramics and Why They Are Worth Every Penny

 Quality handmade ceramics use carefully sourced clay bodies and glazes.
 At Koloh, all our pieces are 100% lead-free — something worth paying attention to, because not all ceramics are.
 Our glazes are food-safe and tested.
 The clay is chosen for how it responds to heat, how it feels in the hand, and how it wears over time.

 Factory ceramics are often made to a cost, not a standard.
-The difference in materials matters more than most people realise — particularly for pieces used daily with food and drink.
+The difference in materials matters more than most people realize — particularly for pieces used daily with food and drink.

 You're Also Paying for Someone's Livelihood

-Behind every handmade ceramic piece is a person — often a small studio, sometimes a single maker — for whom this is their work, their income, and their practice.
+Behind every handmade ceramic piece is a person — often a small studio, sometimes a single maker.
+This is their work, their income, and their practice.
 Buying handmade is a direct transaction between you and that person.
-No middlemen.
-No supply chain of a dozen steps.
+There are no middlemen and no supply chain of a dozen steps.

 In India, supporting artisan craft directly funds a tradition worth keeping alive.
 The skills involved in hand-throwing and glazing ceramics take years to develop.
 When studios close because their pieces can't compete on price with factory goods, those skills disappear with them.